robusta-dev/robusta/docs/configuration/alertmanager-integration/kube-prometheus-stack.rst

 .. details:: Why use a secret instead of editing AlertManagerConfig?

     In theory, you can configure an AlertmanagerConfig instead of using a secret.
-However, this is **not** recommended.
-    It `will only forward alerts from one namespace <https://github.com/prometheus-operator/prometheus-operator/issues/3750>`_.
+However, this is **not** recommended as it `will only forward alerts from one namespace <https://github.com/prometheus-operator/prometheus-operator/issues/3750>`_.

 .. include:: ./_pull_integration.rst